 The Southern Ring Road of Groningen is not new, it has been in use for decades.
 Now it is up for a total make over.
 Much wider than its predecessor, with increased capacity.
 Significant tracts of the road will be built underground, reducing noise and pollution in the surrounding city.
 The new Southern Ring will no longer be a road that cuts through the city, but a part of the city where the road is a guest.
 The cross section below shows how the road finds its way through Groningen, sometimes above, sometimes under the ground.
 The four main design challenges are visible at a glance: the design of the structural works, the green node Julianaplein, the recessed road with a park above and last but not least: keeping Winschoterdiep open.
 In this way we can save the 400 year old canal towards the rest of the Netherlands.

 Construction Combination Herepoort (a collaboration of the German contractors Max Bögl and Zueblin and the Northern Road Building Combination) has commisioned our office and wUrck for the design of the project.
 On all aspects of landscape, urbanism and architecture.
 Between May 2015 and March 2016, we have worked with wUrck and the tender team of Herepoort on the translation of the Aesthetic Program of Requirements into a comprehensive tender design.
-That is the status of the material on this website.
-In this large and complex project Syb van Breda & Co has focused on the design of the various structural works and the green node Julianaplein.
+The competition has been won by us and is being developed into a buildable plan.
+In this large and complex project our focus is on the design of the various structural works and the green node Julianaplein.

 The design of the structural works